Our clarifications and explanations within quoted statements appear inside [ ]

 Lastly, just as God’s Confrontation with the Philistines of that Time, although commenced by Samson, was finally completed by King David, so will God’s Confrontation with the Philistines of this Time, although commenced by secular Zionists, be finally completed by King David’s descendant -- the Messiah.

-However, just prior to the creation and implementation of the juridical framework for the mass repatriation of the Jewish people to the Land of Israel, an enormous Chillul HaShem was in the making, this one tenaciously pursued by the Jewish people as a way of showing their respective loyalties to the mutually-antagonist nations in which they were resident -- this was World War I, a conflict that began on July 28, 1914 (when Austria-Hungary declared war against Serbia), but that went continent-wide on August 1, 1914 (when Germany, being allied with Austria-Hungary, and Russia, being allied with Serbia, declared war against each other, and France ordered a general mobilization of its armed forces against Austria-Hungary and Germany), which latter date fell on Tisha B’Av, being the 9th day of the Hebrew month of Av.
+However, just prior to the creation and implementation of the juridical framework for the mass repatriation of the Jewish people to the Land of Israel, an enormous Chillul HaShem was in the making, this one tenaciously pursued by the Jewish people as a way of showing their respective loyalties to the mutually-antagonist nations in which they were resident -- this was World War I, a conflict that began on July 28, 1914 when Austria-Hungary declared war against Serbia.
+The War metastasized into a continent-wide conflagration on August 1, 1914 when Germany (being allied with Austria-Hungary) and Russia (being allied with Serbia) declared war against each other, and France ordered a general mobilization of its armed forces against Austria-Hungary and Germany; this took place on Tisha B’Av -- the 9th day of the Hebrew month of Av.
 As nation warred against nation, the Jews of each -- approximately 1,500,000 Jewish soldiers in total -- took up arms and, without qualm or scruple, did their best to kill their fellow Jews who were conscripted into the Enemy’s military forces, while their homebound brethren prayed for “their” side’s triumph over the Adversary.
 And during the flush of a victory, the Jew rejoiced with his Gentile comrade over the destruction of the Enemy, including his Jewish brother.
-It is not that any particular French Jew knew that he was killing a German Jew (at the battles of Somme and Verdun) or that any particular Austrian Jew knew that he was killing an Italian Jew (at the battles of the Isonzo Valley) or that any particular British Jew knew that he was killing a Turkish Jew (at the battles of Gallipoli and the Dardanelles) or that any religious Jew specifically prayed for such a result; it is just that the Jew’s absolute and undivided loyalty to “his” particular Gentile nation simply caused him to become indifferent to this possibility.
+It is not that any particular French Jew knew that he was killing a German Jew (at the battles of Somme and Verdun) or that any particular Austrian Jew knew that he was killing an Italian Jew (at the battles of the Isonzo Valley) or that any particular British Jew knew that he was killing a Turkish Jew (at the battles of Gallipoli and the Dardanelles) or that any religious Jew specifically prayed for such a result; it is just that the Jew’s absolute and undivided loyalty to “his” Gentile nation simply caused him to become indifferent to this possibility.
 Stated another way, each Jew hid his face from his brother.
 Jewish tradition informs us that God administers Justice according to the principle of mida k’neged mida (measure for measure).
 If, at the behest of their Gentile masters, the Jewish people so callously participated, by deed and/or prayer, in each other’s destruction under the mistaken belief that this would permit them to secure for themselves a secure and permanent haven in their beloved Exile, then perhaps they needed to be shown, mida k’neged mida, what happens when God, too, decides to hide His Face from the Jewish people, and to thereby permit their decimation.

 Prior to World War I, Bosnia-Herzegovina, a province populated mainly by ethnic Serbs (both Christian and Muslim), was occupied by the Austro-Hungarian empire (which also included, in addition to modern Austria and modern Hungary, portions of what are now Poland, Czech Republic, Romania, Slovenia, Croatia and Italy).
 In a plot to unite Bosnia-Herzegovina with Serbia, the Black Hand, a terror group based in Serbia, sent a squad to assassinate Archduke Franz Ferdinand, heir to the throne of the Empire, and his wife, while the two were visiting Sarajevo, the capital city of Bosnia-Herzegovina.
 The plot succeeded; but some members of the squad, having been captured, implicated some of the Black Hand's leadership in Serbia, as a result of which the Empire made immediate demand upon Serbia for the extradition of the identified culprits for trial and execution.
 Since Serbia's Constitution barred extradition of its citizens to other nations, Serbia rejected this extradition demand and, instead, offered to commence, in cooperation with the Empire, its own investigation of the crime, following which it would try the planners thereof in Serbia under the latter’s Criminal Code.
 Three days later, in response to Serbia's rejection of its extradition demand, the Empire declared war upon Serbia, as a result of which each side's allies began to join the fray until all of Europe was at war with itself.
 This avoidable war thereupon caused the deaths of millions, among them tens of thousands of Jews, many of whom were likely killed by their fellow Jews.